Partner of dog walker killed in triple stabbing tells of ‘heartbreak’

 “We ask for the privacy of Wayne’s loved ones to be respected as they come to terms with this appalling news.”

-On Thursday morning, an Afghan migrant appeared in court charged with murdering Mr Broadhurst.
+On Thursday morning, an Afghan migrant, who police said was not known to Mr Broadhurst, appeared in court charged with his murder.

 Safi Dawood is also accused of attempting to murder his landlord Shahzad Farrukh, 45, and a 14-year-old boy.